dyacob/sera2latex/README.md

 -filt) This option is to be used with a document already in TeX or LaTeX
        format.
 The filter will find and replace sera encoding marked by identifying keywords.
 The rest of the document should remain undisturbed.
-The keywords that ``fitler'' searches for serve a secondary purpose for writing with mixed font sizes.
+The keywords that "fitler" searches for serve a secondary purpose for writing with mixed font sizes.
 The definitions
        follow: